Project

 Actions #6

-Updated by pauldacheez over 10 years ago
+Updated by pauldacheez about 11 years ago

 You could just do what we used to do on OS X and switch the fullscreen mode to make a (borderless?) window that covers the whole screen and cares as little about your monitor's resolution/refresh rate as every other app does.